OSUGliders/gliderfs/README.md

 **Only one person needs to do this for the packages to be globally available.
 As of 9/10/25 this has already been done.**

-Install some packages that we need to get [`dbd2netcdf`](https://github.com/OSUGliders/dbd2netcdf) running
+First, install some packages that we need use [`dbd2netcdf`](https://github.com/OSUGliders/dbd2netcdf)

 ```
 cd ~